munawar-js/munwr/README.md

 My core strength is creating a details-oriented proof of concept from scratch.
 I am good at breaking product requirements into smaller and actionable tasks.

 I ensure my code is at par with industry best practices, so any developer can pick my work without needing me to guide them.
-I  have keen interest in web development, website & web app performance, UI/UX design, software engineering best practices, and saas products.
+I have a keen interest in web development, website & web app performance, UI/UX design, software engineering best practices, and saas products.

 I take pride in delivering pixel-perfect websites & web apps that work irrespective of screen size, platform, browser, and device without compromising usability and accessibility.